Maps & Atlases

-Maps & Atlases is an American indie rock group from Chicago, Illinois, United States, equally influenced by alternative rock, folk and experimental music.
-In addition, they have been labeled as a math rock band.
+Maps & Atlases is an American indie rock group from Chicago, Illinois, United States, influenced by alternative rock, folk and experimental music.
+They have been labeled as a math rock band.

 The band has released three official EPs and three full-length LPs and toured on the festival circuit in the United States, including SXSW and CMJ, as well as national tours with RX Bandits, These Arms Are Snakes, mewithoutYou, Foals, So Many Dynamos, Ra Ra Riot, Minus the Bear, Princeton, The Fall of Troy, Nurses, Pattern Is Movement, Good Old War, Portugal.
 The Man, Tera Melos, and more.

 After a recording hiatus following their 2012 release, Beware and Be Grateful, the group announced a new record, Lightlessness Is Nothing New, and an accompanying North American tour.

 History

 2004–2006: Early years, Bird Barnyard, and Tree, Swallows, Houses

 Maps & Atlases formed in fall 2004 when the founding members met in art school at Columbia College Chicago.
 Bassist Shiraz Dada, drummer Chris Hainey, Dave Davison (guitar and vocals), and guitarist Erin Elders first came together trying to find a sound that was both technical and organic, in the same vein as their influences Don Caballero and Hella.
 According to bassist Shiraz Dada, the group's name originates from a hand-painted advertisement posted on the side of a building near the college.
 Regarding their musicianship, Elders said that Maps & Atlases' goal as a band was "to put existing technical elements in a new context, and create something artistically unique, but still accessible."